 | 6 | octahedral |

-Worked example: why carbon in is
+Worked example: carbon in is

-In ethene, , each carbon is bonded to two hydrogens and to the other carbon by a double bond.
+In ethene, , each carbon bonds to two hydrogens and to the other carbon through a double bond.
+Count the domains around one carbon:

 - two single bonds 2 domains